 Apple slices make healthy crunchy treats for your pet.
-Avoid giving your pet the core and seeds of the apple.
+Avoid giving your pet the core and seeds of the apple.t.

-Some sugar free baked products contain an artificial sweetener called xylitol.
+Some sugar-free baked products contain an artificial sweetener called xylitol.
 Xylitol is very poisonous to pets.
-It causes blood sugar to drop to life threatening levels and also causes life threateningly low blood sugar levels and sever liver failure.
-Xylitol is also found in sugar free gum, mints, candies, toothpaste, mouthwashes, diabetic foods and much more.
+It causes blood sugar to drop to life-threatening levels and also causes life-threateningly low blood sugar levels and severe liver failure.
+Xylitol is also found in sugar-free gum, mints, candies, toothpaste, mouthwashes, diabetic foods, and much more.

-Raw or canned pumpkin is tasty treat for your pet and also serves as a great source of fiber and vitamin A.
+Raw or canned pumpkin is a tasty treat for your pet and also serves as a great source of fiber and vitamin A..